Free (or Cheap) College for Seniors and Retirees in All 50 States

 Washington

-Washington state law mandates its state universities, regional universities, The Evergreen State's colleges and Washington’s community colleges and tech schools “waive, in whole or in part, the tuition and services and activities fees for students” 60 and older.
-This is for courses for credit.
+Washington state law mandates its state universities, regional universities, the Evergreen State's colleges and Washington’s community colleges and tech schools “waive, in whole or in part, the tuition and services and activities fees for students” age 60 and older.
+This is for-credit courses.

 The law also says state schools can charge a nominal fee ($5) for senior citizens auditing a course.
-That's $5 per course at the likes of South Seattle College and Bellevue College.
+That's $5 per course at schools like South Seattle College and Bellevue College.
 At Spokane Falls Community College, the fee is $2.50 per class, so hey, it varies depending on the institution.

-As the University of Washington’s website points out, senior auditors are admitted to classes (up to six credit hours per semester) as non-matriculated students.
+As the University of Washington’s website points out, as non-matriculated students, senior auditors are admitted to classes (up to six credit hours per semester).
 You do not take tests, write papers or participate in class discussion.
 Some courses are off-limits.

 West Virginia

-West Virginia law mandates the state’s public colleges and universities to offer citizens age 65 and older the opportunity to attend courses at a reduced tuition and fee level.
-This could be for credit or non-credit courses.
+West Virginia law mandates that the state’s public colleges and universities offer citizens age 65 and older the opportunity to attend courses at a reduced tuition and fee level, whether for credit or non-credit.

-That same code limits total tuition and fees charged for non-credit course to not exceed $50 and for for-credit courses, charges cannot exceed 50% for the normal rates charged for tuition to in-state residents.
+That same code limits total tuition and fees charged for non-credit courses to not exceed $50.
+Classes that are for credit cannot exceed 50% of the normal rates charged for tuition to in-state residents.

-At West Virginia University, students who submit the senior citizens application are admitted as non-degree students.
+At West Virginia University, students who submit the senior citizen's application are admitted as non-degree students.
 Indicate on the form whether you want credit.
 There’s a $5 application fee.
+The Osher Lifelong Learning Institute at WVU (or OLLI at WVU) also provides programs and educational opportunities designed for adults 50 and over.

 Wisconsin